Macrometacorp/dev-success/accountMigration/README.md

 This script is intended for migration from GDN to PLAY.

+Use this script to migrate the GDN account to an empty PLAY account

 Supported collection types : DOC, KV and Edge

 Known limitation: